Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Backward oversmoothing and spurious stationary points

-This theorem show that, for sufficiently deep GNNs, under some mild assumptions, \textbf{every $\bar{\delta}$-stationary point \emph{for the output layer} $L$ is also a \emph{global} $\delta$-stationary point}, for some small $\delta$ related to $\bar{\delta}$ and $L$.
-In other words, as soon as the last layer of the GNN is ``trained'', then gradients vanish \emph{at every layers} and the GNN cannot train anymore.
-As one might guess, the last (linear) layer is exceedingly easy to train, this generally happens in the first few iterations (Fig.~\ref{fig:gradient}).
-Note that, while backward oversmoothing is the underlying mechanism for this result as we will explain next, $\delta$-stationarity happens \textbf{at every layers}, not just the middle or last ones.
+This theorem shows that, for sufficiently deep GNNs, under some mild assumptions, \textbf{every $\delta_{W_L}$-stationary point \emph{for the output layer} $L$ is also a \emph{global} $\delta$-stationary point}, for some small $\delta$ related to $\delta_{W_L}$ and $L$.
+In other words, as soon as the last layer of the GNN is ``trained'', gradients vanish \emph{at every layers} and the GNN hardly trains anymore.
+As one might guess, the last (linear) layer is exceedingly easy to train, which results in many easy-to-reach stationary points.
+Note that, while backward oversmoothing is the underlying mechanism for this result as we will explain next, $\delta$-stationarity indeed happens \emph{at every layers}.

-Theorem \ref{thm:stationary} exists in two main flavors.
-Either we assume that the output layer $F^{(L)}$ is bounded away from zero -- otherwise the output $H^{(L)} = F^{(L)} W^{(L)}$ is always zero and $W^{(L)}$ does not play any role.
-Or, without this assumption, we might suppose instead that the problem is ``balanced'', that is, centered distribution for regression or balanced classes for classification, and obtain the result in a probabilistic version.
-This gives rise to different rates, as well as different conditions on $\bar{\delta}$.

-\paragraph{Spurious stationary point.} To complete the previous result, we might now ask: is it possible to have a global $\delta$-stationary point, for an arbitrary high loss?
-As one might expect, the answer is yes.
-We give an example below, proved in App. \ref{app:spurious}.